aerial view of campanile

 Added Value Opportunities

 As a School within a comprehensive, premier research university, we value research and encourage students at all levels to take advantage of the opportunities to be a part of the research process.
-The School has strong research and scholarship in the areas of children and families, health equity, health and behavioral health, social and economic justice, and older adults.

 Study Abroad